Cedric-Xuan/Chatbot-Project/README.md

-##  💡 Description of different fuction
+##  💡 Description of different fuctions

 In this part, we will introduce the fuction of our chatbot, post all specific screenshot of demonstration, and we also welcome you to test it in our channel.